 Wiring and Installation of the Solenoid Box

-Make sure you place the Solenoid box in a spot that remains dry and out of the general reach of moving parts of the ATV.
+Ensure you place the Solenoid box in a spot that remains dry and out of the general reach of moving parts of the ATV.
 Hook up the other set of wires from the Handle-bar switch to the Solenoid box so you can use the winch even if your ATV is switched off.

-If you want to connect the wired Remote control, now is the time to draw up the cables together with all the other wires and cables being installed.
+If you want to connect the wired remote control, now is the time to draw up the cables together with all the other wires and cables being installed.

 Wire the Solenoid to the winch by following the color-coded cables as given in the instruction manual.
-The Black cable connects to the Black terminal on the Solenoid box and the Red cable connects to the Red terminal on the Solenoid box; similarly for the winch.
+The Black cable connects to the Black terminal on the Solenoid box, and the Red cable connects to the Red terminal on the Solenoid box; similarly for the winch.

 Installing the Circuit Breaker

 The Circuit breaker is connected to the Red cable and attached to the Red cable coming from the Solenoid box.

 After this step, start the engine and test the winch for operation.
 Turn the power off and try hitting the Handle-bar ignition again.
 If the winch starts again, you will have to check the switch’s connections to the ignition box and set them upright.